cesarvr/blog/content/post/ocp-chainbuild.md

 date: 2018-07-21T11:18:43+02:00
 showDate: false
 toc: true
-description: Creating efficient and small image (low surface for attacks) by using chained builds in Openshift.
+description: How to optimise images and improve deployment performance by using chained builds in Openshift.
 ---

 ## New application